 Presented by Philadelphia Orchestra and American Composers Orchestra

-As part of a collaborative working session, six women composers – all of whom have been commissioned previously through ACO’s programs – will have their works read and recorded by The Philadelphia Orchestra in a rehearsal led by Assistant Conductor Kensho Watanabe at the Kimmel Center for the Performing Arts.
-Composers will engage with the Orchestra’s leadership and Artistic Committee, and will receive feedback from co-facilitators, ACO Artistic Director Derek Bermel and Pulitzer Prize-winning composer and native Philadelphian Melinda Wagner.
+As part of a collaborative working session, six women composers – all of whom have been commissioned previously through ACO’s programs – had their works read and recorded by The Philadelphia Orchestra in a rehearsal led by Assistant Conductor Kensho Watanabe at the Kimmel Center for the Performing Arts.
+Composers engaged with the Orchestra’s leadership and Artistic Committee, and received feedback from co-facilitators, ACO Artistic Director Derek Bermel and Pulitzer Prize-winning composer and native Philadelphian Melinda Wagner.

 This partnership stems from ACO’s commitment to emerging composers through its EarShot and Underwood New Music Readings programs.
 In an effort to catalyze gender equity among composers in classical music, ACO serves as a curator for diverse voices in American music.

-“For first time in recent memory, the Philadelphia Orchestra reads through new scores — this time by women” (The Philadelphia Inquirer) [read more]
+“For the time in recent memory, the Philadelphia Orchestra reads through new scores – this time by women” (The Philadelphia Inquirer) [read more]

 “A Labor of Love” (The Philadelphia Orchestra Blog) [read more]